vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ## Aggregations

-This section is not so much advanced in terms of the involved understanding but you will need them more often than not in scenarios that can be considered a bit more advanced than your average finder—like `.all`, `first`, `find_by_id` or whatever.
+This section is not so much advanced in terms of the involved understanding but you will need them more often than not in scenarios that can be considered a bit more advanced than your average finder—like `.all`, `.first`, `.find_by_id` or whatever.
 Filtering based on basic calculations for example is most likely something that newbies don’t get in touch with right away.
 What are we looking at exactly here?:

 + `sum`
++ `count`
 + `minimum`
 + `maximum`
 + `average`
-+ `count`

 Easy peasy, right?
 The cool thing is that instead of looping through a returned collection of objects to do these calculations, we can let Active Record do all this work for us and return these results with the queries—in one query preferably.
 Nice, huh?